groudas/skin-scoreboard/README.md

 *   Usage indicators (better data comprehension)
 *   Marketplace price analysis (actual usefulness for the data)
 *   Visualization module (better insights)

-By using this software, you acknowledge it is provided at your **own risk**.

-## Current Features

-*   Fetches live match data from the OpenDota API.
-*   Filters for matches with high spectator counts.
-*   Downloads detailed data for selected matches.
-*   Extracts cosmetic items used by heroes in those matches.
-*   Aggregates daily popularity scores based on spectators.
-*   Persists raw and processed data locally.
-*   Shows final data in an interactive HTML graph (very early stage)

-## Project Structure

-*   `data/`: Storage for all data (raw, processed, match details, filtered data, aggregated stats).
-*   `src/`: Contains the core Node.js scripts (`config.js`, `utils.js`, logical modules).
-*   `package.json`: Project dependencies and scripts.
-*   `run_all.bat`: Helper scripts to run processing steps sequentially.
-*   `plot_cosmetics.html`: A temporary (and buggy) interface for viewing data.

 ## Setup